raymond1/simple-parser-generator/documentation/DEVELOPER_DOCUMENTATION.md

 from the root folder.

 # Building the demo programs
-From the root follder, type in Make to trigger the Makefile action.
+From the root folder, type in Make to trigger the Makefile action.

 # How to update the generate_website.php script
 After making changes to the script, go into the document-compiling-cms folder, add and commit your changes and then use the command: